-How long have I used kava for?
-I first discovered kava when I worked part-time in a health food store somewhere in the middle of England around the age of 20.
-I don’t even remember how I heard about it, other than a brief period of studying phytotherapy (a sort of science-based medical herbalism) and diligently reading the herbal information books behind the counter every time I got a spare second.
+How long have I used kava?
+I first discovered kava when I worked part-time in a health food store in England around the age of 20.
+This herb came to my attention during a brief period of studying phytotherapy (a sort of science-based medical herbalism) and diligently reading the herbal information books behind the counter.

 I was feeling stressed and anxious at the time (life, I guess).
-I was young, feeling a bit lost, not feeling like I ‘fitted-in’ anywhere, a bit directionless and being somewhat sensitive to energies, I was easily rattled and had a bit of an ongoing state of ‘fight-or-flight’.
+Young, feeling a bit lost, and not feeling like I ‘fitted in’ anywhere didn’t help.
+Being somewhat sensitive to energies, I was easily rattled and had a bit of an ongoing state of ‘fight-or-flight’.
 After reading about the benefits of kava, I took some and almost immediately felt ‘ahhhhhhhhhhhh’ – serenity in the storm.
 The relief and the calm I experienced was incredible.
 I felt relaxed yet my mind felt sharper and clearer.
-It seemed to quickly lessen the panicked ‘flight’ response from anxiety triggers, immediately putting me back in the driver seat of my own emotions.
+It seemed to quickly lessen the panicked ‘flight’ response from anxiety triggers, immediately putting me back in the driver’s seat of my own emotions.

 My experience of kava: Imagine the relaxation effect you might get from a drink of wine, yet with none of the drowsiness or other side effects.